aosabook/500lines/same-origin-policy/doc/chapter.md

 properly constructing a response that includes the original padding as the callback function (i.e., ensure that `JsonRequest.padding = JsonpResponse.cb`).
 In principle, the server can choose to include any callback function (or any piece of JavaScript), including one that has nothing to do with `padding` in the request.
 This highlights a potential risk of JSONP: the server that accepts the JSONP requests must be trustworthy and secure, because it has the ability to execute any piece of JavaScript code in the client document.

-Yet another risk with JSONP is its vulnerability to cross-site request forgery (CSRF) attacks.
-Consider the following scenario from our Alloy model.
-Suppose that the calendar application (`CalenderServer`) makes its resources available to third-party sites using a JSONP endpoint (`GetSchedule`).
+**Security Analysis:** Checking the confidentiality property with the Alloy Analyzer returns a counterexample that shows one potential security risk of JSONP.
+In this scenario, the calendar application (`CalenderServer`) makes its resources available to third-party sites using a JSONP endpoint (`GetSchedule`).
 To restrict access to the resources, `CalendarServer` only sends back a response with the schedule for a user if the request contains a cookie that correctly identifies that user.

-Once a server provides an HTTP endpoint as a JSONP service, anyone can make a JSONP request to it, including malicious sites.
+Note that once a server provides an HTTP endpoint as a JSONP service, anyone can make a JSONP request to it, including malicious sites.
 In this scenario, the ad banner page from `EvilServer` includes a _script_ tag that causes a `GetSchedule` request, with a callback function called `Leak` as `padding`.
 Typically, the developer of `AdBanner` does not have direct access to the victim user's session cookie (`MyCookie`) for `CalendarServer`.
 However, because the JSONP request is being sent to `CalendarServer`, the browser automatically includes `MyCookie` as part of the request; `CalendarServer`, having received a JSONP request with `MyCookie`, will return the victim's resource (`MySchedule`) wrapped inside the padding `Leak`.

 ![jsonp-instance-1](fig-jsonp-1.png)

 In the next step, the browser interprets the JSONP response as a call to `Leak(MySchedule)`.
 The rest of the attack is simple; `Leak` can simply be programmed to forward the input argument to `EvilServer`, allowing the attacker to access the victim's sensitive information.

 ![jsonp-instance-2](fig-jsonp-2.png)

+This attack, an example of _cross-site request forgery_ (CSRF), shows an inherent weakness of JSOPN; _any_ site on the web can make a JSONP request simply by including a `<script>` tag and access the payload inside the padding.
+The risk can be mitigated in two ways: (1) ensure that a JSONP request never returns sensitive data, or (2) use another mechanism in place of cookies (e.g. secret tokens) to authorize the request.

 ### PostMessage